SFDC-Hermes/Lightning-Hermes/_posts/2026-09-15-ai-agent-glossary-agetnforce.md

 | **Guardrails & Content Filtering** | **Einstein Trust Layer** | Salesforce's enterprise security perimeter (Zero-Data Retention, PII masking, toxicity scoring). |
 ---

+## 3. Deep Dive: Key Architectural Differences

+### 3.1 LangGraph vs. Atlas Topic Routing

+In **LangGraph**, you explicitly code the state machine using Python, manually writing the conditional edges between nodes.
+**In Agentforce**, routing is intent-driven and declarative.
+You define **Topics** (containing specific instructions and Actions).
+The **Atlas Reasoning Engine** uses the ReAct framework behind the scenes to dynamically classify the user's intent and route the context between Topics seamlessly.

+### 3.2 Hardcoded Safety vs. Native Human-in-the-Loop (HITL)

+In custom Python builds, building HITL requires building custom webhooks, databases to freeze the agent's state, and approval UI dashboards.
+**In Agentforce**, HITL is native.
+An Agent Action can trigger an **Autolaunched Flow** that submits a standard Salesforce Approval Request or posts an Interactive Card to Slack.
+The agent pauses execution until the user clicks "Approve," resuming execution without losing conversation context.

+### 3.3 Tool Calling vs. Agentforce Actions

+In standard OpenAI or LangChain code, when the LLM decides to call a tool, it outputs a JSON string.
+The developer must manually write the backend parser to execute the function.
+**In Agentforce**, this is fully managed.
+Mapping an Apex Class (`@InvocableMethod`) or Flow automatically handles parameter parsing, type conversion, and error propagation.
+---